GoogleChrome/web.dev/src/site/content/en/blog/speed-at-scale/index.md

 easy to identify and fix performance regressions before they ship.

 <figure class="w-figure">
-  {% Img src="image/admin/b1hw1bMU0dCIqS45XdfW.png", alt="A LightWallet report showing which assets are over the file size budget.", width="800", height="607" %}
+  {% Img src="image/admin/b1hw1bMU0dCIqS45XdfW.png", alt="A LightWallet report showing which assets are over the file size budget.", width="800", height="607", class="w-screenshot w-screenshot--filled" %}
 </figure>

 LightWallet is available in the newest version of the Lighthouse CLI and only